mdn/content/files/en-us/web/api/window/beforeunload_event/index.md

 When this event returns (or sets the `returnValue` property to) a value other than `null` or `undefined`, the user will be prompted to confirm the page unload.
 In older browsers, the return value of the event is displayed in this dialog.
-Since with Firefox 44, Chrome 51, Opera 38, and Safari 9.1, a generic string not under the control of the webpage is shown instead of the returned string.
+Since Firefox 44, Chrome 51, Opera 38, and Safari 9.1, a generic string not under the control of the webpage is shown instead of the returned string.
 For example: